-Both of these methods have the advantage that your code can just do from raise_ import raise_ and it’ll just work consistently, without version-detecting boilerplate or hardcoding the version number in the module name (which is an implementation detail).
+All of these methods have the advantage that your code can just do from raise_ import raise_ and it’ll just work consistently, without version-detecting boilerplate or hardcoding the version number in the module name (which is an implementation detail).

 You are of course welcome to just copy-paste the tiny raise_ function definition into your code, just keep in mind the compatibility issues involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2’s version causes a SyntaxError in Python 3, which is uncatchable within the same file.

-We allow exception to be either an instance or a type, because this convention is very ingrained in Python.
+Allow exception to be either an instance or a type, because this convention is very ingrained in Python.

-We do not currently implement an equivalent to Python 3’s except ... from ... syntax.
+Do not currently implement an equivalent to Python 3’s except ... from ... syntax.

 Ultimately, this syntax just assigns one exception as an attribute on another exception.

 This strikes me as complecting two different jobs together: raising an exception instance and initializing an exception instance with a __cause__ attribute.

 I note that generators’ throw method does not have support for a separe “from”/”cause” argument either.
 Perhaps it should, but then everything implementing this interface would have to implement extra logic to handle that extra argument.